DanielLi03/DSC180a/README.md

 python wiki_toxic_tests.py
 ```

 Again, this test might take several minutes to run.
 Ignoring the warnings, the expected output after running both python in the terminal should be three dictionaries containing various metrics on the accuracy of the Profanity Check, Detoxify, and Combined Guardrails respectively.
-If the code has run correctly, we should expect to see the following result in the terminal:
+If the code has run correctly, we should expect to see the following result in the terminal.:

 ![wikipedia toxic test results](/images/wiki_test_results.png)